Pythonidaer/job-trend-analyzer/documents/adr-1.md

-# ADR 1: Using React.js for Job Trend Analyzer's Dashboard Web Application
+# ADR 1: Using React.js for the Dashboard Web App

 ## Status